grenaud/gargammel/README.md

 Example of using empirical sequences for simulations:
 -------------------------------------------------------------------------------------

 To provide an example of using empirical VCF files to create sequences for the simulation, there is a folder exampleSeq/ with a Makefile.
-This makefile provides an simple example of creating 2 chromosomes (2 endogenous sequences + 2 contaminant sequences for a diploid genome) from VCF files.
+This makefile provides a simple example of creating 2 chromosomes (2 endogenous sequences + 2 contaminant sequences for a diploid genome) from VCF files.
 This makefile needs the following commands to be installed in the path:
 * bedtools
 * bgzip
 * tabix